Hudson Yards: Building New York's New District

 new neighbourhood on the west side of Manhattan.
-Here we take a look at New York’s newest district!
+Fred Mills takes a look at New York's new district.

 The vast mixed-use Hudson Yards scheme is set to provide more than 5 million square meters of commercial and residential space, an arts centre, a luxury hotel, a shopping centre, restaurants, a 750-place public school and 14 acres of open space.
 The development is split into two distinct phases; the Eastern and Western Yards respectively.